-Over the past 10 years, we have been able to reduce unavoidable CO2 emissions by a about 8,000 metric tons - or around 53 percent.
+Over the past 10 years, we have been able to reduce unavoidable CO2 emissions by a good 8,000 metric tons - that is around 53 percent.

-In 2020, we emitted around 7,000 metric tons and offset them with two projects from well-known suppliers through the purchase of decommissioning certificates.
+In 2021, as in 2020, we emitted around 7,000 metric tons and offset them with two projects from renowned suppliers via the purchase of decommissioning certificates.